Coronavirus COVID-19 Updates: uc.edu/publichealth

 With these recent outbreaks in mind, UC’s University Health Services (student health center) has learned that a few cases of serogroup B meningitis have hit the local community.
 Therefore, UC’s UHS strongly recommends all students aged 25 and under receive the MenB vaccine.
 The two-dose vaccine is currently available at our student health center.
 Getting both shots is important to provide the best protection against this serious disease.
-Please call to make an appointment.
-For information about

 1. Why do I need the MenB vaccine?

 Meningococcal disease is a very serious, potentially fatal, illness.
 The bacteria that cause meningococcal disease require lengthy or very close, person-to-person contact in order to spread.
 You must be in close contact (e.g., by living in close

 quarters, kissing) with the person’s saliva (spit) or other respiratory secretions in order for the bacteria to spread.
 Vaccination can help keep you safe and healthy.

 2. What could happen if I get meningococcal disease?

 Meningococcal disease can cause meningitis or bacteremia/septicemia (infection of the bloodstream).
 Common symptoms of meningococcal meningitis include sudden onset of fever, headache and stiff neck.
 Symptoms of meningococcal septicemia may include